Foolish-Foosballers/Foosball-Documentation/Data-Service/schema.md

             SeriesWins:       int,
             TotalPoints:      int,
             Shutouts:         int,
-            Ranking:          int}
+            Ranking:          int }
 ```
 The `games` table contains information about a specific game, and it also has a primary key called `Id`.
 The winner string will either be `"left"` or `"right"`.
+The duration is measured in seconds.
 ```
 games:   { *Id:               int,
             StartTime:        date,